Kaiser-Yang/Kaiser-Yang.github.io/_posts/2023-12-14-cpp-smart-pointer.md

 std::cout << b->num << std::endl;
 ```

-We can also use `std::unique_ptr` to manage arrays:
+We can also use `std::unique_ptr` to manage arrays, too:

 ```cpp
 std::unique_ptr<int[]> p(new int[10]);